 Use your Vanderbilt alumni network for informational interviews to figure out what jobs you may be interested in. ’21

-Talk to Vanderbilt Alumni who are in career positions you aspire to be even if its in the long term to see how they got there.
-There are so many ways to get to your dream job and not getting the so called "best first job" does not mean you can't get to your ultimate goal.
+Talk to Vanderbilt Alumni who are in career positions you aspire to be even if it's in the long term to see how they got there.
+There are so many ways to achieve your dream job, and not getting the so-called "best first job" does not mean you cannot reach your goal.
 ‘23

 Consistency is the key, and always being open to feedback will help a long way in attaining your dream job.
 The strategies that helped me find my spot after graduating from Vandy are networking, being proactive in job search and starting early. ’22

 Look for a job where you can grow.
-Work culture is huge and makes the difference in a job experience.
+Work culture is huge and makes a difference in a job experience.
 Talk to people who work there now to hear their experiences.
 ‘23

 Don’t be afraid to experiment.
 Interviewing for jobs you’d never imagined could help you find the dream job you never knew you wanted or just give you some good interview practice.
 I interviewed for a tradeshow management role at a tech company on a whim and I have been there for two years! ’17